Can You Plagiarize Yourself by Knocking Out Two Assignments with One Paper?

 • Do not reuse previously submitted papers without asking your teacher for permission.

 Your teacher may be one of those who supports students’ right to reuse their own works for multiple courses.
-But don’t take risk and just ask beforehand, when you still have time to write a completely original essay.
+But don’t take risks and just ask beforehand when you still have time to write a completely original essay.
 It is always better to compose a new paper instead of reusing the old one, because the ability to write original assignments testifies your academic progress.
 If you want your professor to acknowledge your progress but have no time for writing, EduBirdie is here for you.

-• Even if your teacher allows re-submission or partial usage of previous paper, acknowledge somewhere in writing that the paper is cumulative in nature.
+• Even if your teacher allows re-submission or partial usage of a previous paper, acknowledge somewhere in writing that the paper is cumulative in nature.

 Despite the teacher’s consent, your college or university use Turnitin or some other plagiarism detection software.
 You may avoid disciplinary action, but you should acknowledge somewhere in the text that the use of prior work has been required to produce new knowledge.
 This is especially relevant in case of such sciences as accounting, the rules and principles of which improve and change frequently.
-EduBirdie provides assignments help, ensuring that there will be no reasons for self-plagiarism claims.
+EduBirdie provides assignment help, ensuring that there will be no reasons for self-plagiarism claims.

 • Cite your previously published material.

-Even though you are the author, refer to previous paper as to a content created by a third party.
+Even though you are the author, refer to the previous paper as to content created by a third party.
 Respect the efforts put to accomplishing previous work and cite it just the way you would cite any other source.
 If there are still doubts on how to do this correctly, always rely on EduBirdie for homework help.

 • Do not publish an edited or paraphrased version of the previously published material as a new essay.